On Subadditive Duality for Conic Mixed-Integer Programs: Main results

 Examples of Dirichlet convex sets with respect to $\MM=\zz^{n_1}\times\rr^{n_2}$ are, for instance, bounded sets, rational polyhedra and strictly convex sets (see Proposition~\ref{Dsetsprop} and Corollary~\ref{corProp2} in Section~\ref{sec:proof2}).

-The finiteness property result in \cite{Moran} states that if a convex set $X$ contains a mixed-integer point in its interior, then $X$ has the finiteness property (see Proposition 4.5 in \cite{Moran}).
-We extend this result as follows.
+The finiteness property {\blue was first proven for rational polyhedra in \cite{Meyer1974}.
+A related} result in \cite{Moran} states that if a convex set $X$ contains a mixed-integer point in its interior, then $X$ has the finiteness property (see Proposition 4.5 in \cite{Moran}).
+We extend {\blue the latter result} as follows.

 \begin{thm} Let $\MM\subseteq \rr^n$ be a mixed-lattice, let $c\in\rr^n$ and let $P\subseteq \rr^n$ be a Dirichlet convex set with respect to $\MM$.
 Let $S=P\cap \MM$ and let $X\subseteq\rr^n$ be a closed convex set such that $\int(X)\cap S\neq\emptyset$.
-Then
+Then,

 \end{thm}